Student Services

 International Students and Scholars

-The Office of International Students and Scholars (ISS) is a unit within OSU GLOBAL that provides assistance to more than 1,500 international students, scholars, and their dependents here at OSU.
-The OSU international constituency represents more than 90 countries from around the globe.
-ISS helps international students and scholars achieve their educational objectives through a greater understanding of U.S. immigration regulations and their associated benefits.
-Some of those benefits might include degree related internships, on-campus employment eligibility, immigration processing of appropriate documentation, interactions with embassies, and consulates as well as possible post-degree employment opportunities.
-ISS also works with academic units across the campus in providing a safe and welcoming academic environment for the international community at OSU.
+The Office of International Students and Scholars (ISS) is a unit within OSU GLOBAL that provides assistance to more than 1,500 international students, scholars, and their dependents at OSU.
+OSU hosts students and scholars from more than 90 countries.
+ISS helps international students and scholars achieve their educational objectives by assisting with U.S. immigration regulations and and opportunities provided for international visitors.
+This includes opportunities such as degree related internships, on-campus employment eligibility, immigration processing of appropriate documentation, interactions with embassies, and consulates as well as possible post-degree employment opportunities.
+ISS also works with academic units across the campus to provide a safe and welcoming academic environment for the international community at OSU.

 One of the ways that ISS supports cultural events and activities is through the sponsorship of the International Student Organization (ISO).
 ISO provides leadership opportunities through multiple programs that encourage international student integration into campus life.
 Those programs allow international students to present their respective cultures to the OSU and Stillwater communities.
-ISO is the parent organization to nearly 20 Area Clubs that represent the world's diverse cultures and nationalities.
+ISO is the parent organization to nearly 20 Area Clubs that represent a variety of nationalities.
 For more information on ISO International Area Clubs please visit https://campuslink.okstate.edu/organization/international-student-organization.

 ISS is located at 309 Wes Watkins Center.